subtract0/super-duper-disco/BACKLOG_REFERENCE.md

 ---

+## Environment Requirement

+- Node.js v23.11.0 is required and active.

 ## How to Use This Backlog (For Autonomous Agents)

 - Agents may autonomously select any backlog item marked as `[autonomous-ready]` for execution, unless protocol or ticket states otherwise.